yfyuan01/zejiang-unsw.github.io/_pages/about.md

 **Yifei Yuan**, Jingbo Zhou, and Wai Lam.
 *Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.* **(Full Paper, AACL 2020)**

-## Professional Service
+## Professional Activity
-Reviewer: NAACL 2023, EACL 2023, WWW
+Reviewer: NAACL 2023, EACL 2023, WWW 2022, ACL 2022, ACM Computing Surverys 2022, ...

-## Teaching
+## Teaching Experimence
+**Teaching**
-ATNLP, University of Copenhagen, 2023
+* ATNLP, University of Copenhagen, 2023, Co-teaching with Desmond Elliott
-, University of Amsterdam, 2022
+* Intelligent Interactive Systems, University of Amsterdam, 2022, Co-teaching with Frank Nack **TA**
+* 2020R2-SEEM 2420 Operations Research I, The Chinese University of Hong Kong, 2020
+* 2020R2-SEEM 3450 Engineering Innovation and Entrepreneurship,  The Chinese University of Hong Kong, 2020
+* 2019R2-SEEM 3570 Stochastic Models, The Chinese University of Hong Kong, 2019
+* Special TA task force, The Chinese University of Hong Kong, 2019

 ## Experiences